ZhengAndyTan/MachineLearner/RegularizationAndModelComplexity.md

 Then $w$ would become:
 $$ w = argmin_{\theta} (-ln(P(D|\theta)) + {||w||}\_{1})$$
 where the first part of the sum corresponds to the Maximum Likelihood Estimation (MLE) and the second part of the sum corresponds to the L1-Regularization.

+## 5. Summary

+This note dives into the regularization in the regularization of linear Machine Learning models:

+$$argmin_{\theta}\ J(\theta) = J_0(\theta) + \lambda Reg(\theta)$$

+From common senses, we have this relationship:
+$$Complexity = Model\ Complexity + No.\ of\ Coefficients + Measure\ of\ Feature\ Space$$

+The widely acknowledged purpose of regularization is to control the model complexity, so that we can prevent overfitting.
+Because regularizations can limit the coefficients space, and that they cannot have too much variation.

+Despite this, this note also walk through the geometric background of regularization: it enables maximum margin between different classes of the outcome variable.

+Also, I verify the regularization term from a Bayesian perspective, where regularization corresponds to the maximum posterior probability of the coefficients.